Wednesday, June 19, 2013

 sampajañña: alertness

-samsára: (lit.-perpetual wandering) ocean of worldly suffering; round of rebirth; pursuit of renewed
+samsára: (lit.-perpetual wandering) ocean of worldly suffering;

 existence